waterbycounty

 What's happening with rivers in Monterey County right now?

-Monterey County's primary USGS streamgage on the SALINAS R is currently reading 64.5 cubic feet per second — 19% of the long-term mean of 336.65 cfs.
+Monterey County's primary USGS streamgage on the SALINAS R has a pipeline snapshot of 64.5 cubic feet per second — 19% of the long-term mean of 336.65 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Monterey County water compare to the California average?